CBQuag/Bueno-site/README.md

 request methods:

 `/shows` - GET
--returns a list of all shows with information available
+-Returns a list of all shows with information available

 `/shows/:name` - GET
--returns info for a specific show
+-Returns info for a specific show

 `/users` - GET
+-Returns a list of users

+`/users/:user` - GET
+-Returns a specific user

+`/users/:user` - POST
+-Given a title and score, adds a show to a user's list